AddySam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 to print Hello World
-to displays a confused smiley
+to display a confused smiley
+to display the content of the /etc/passwd file